hat3ck/TeamGenerator/README.md

  - You will be asked to enter the name of absent players, comma separated, and without space (you can press enter and skip if no one is missing).
  - You will be asked to enter the number of teams you want to create.
  - You will be asked to enter the name of your goalkeepers for an equal distribution between teams (you can press enter and skip if you have no goalkeepers)
+ - You will be asked to enter the number of guest players you want to add to the teams (you can enter 0 and skip if you have no guest players)
  - Finally, your teams will be generated.
 You can also check your top players in the end based on the responses